Compositional Abilities Emerge Multiplicatively: Exploring Diffusion Models on a Synthetic Task: Multiplicative Emergence of Compositional Abilities

 \section{Multiplicative Emergence of Compositional Abilities}

 We first investigate the order in which a model learn capabilities to produce sample from a concept class and how the learning of such capabilities affects the ability to compositionally generalize.

 \textbf{Learning dynamics respect the structure of the concept graph (Fig.~\ref{fig:experiments1}).} We find the ability to compositionally generalize, i.e., produce samples from out-of-distribution concept classes, emerges at a rate which is inversely related to a class's concept distance with respect to classes seen in training.
 Specifically, in Fig.~\ref{fig:experiments1}~(a) we show the learning dynamics of the model, where \lightblue{lightblue} nodes denote concept classes within the training dataset, while \pink{pink} and \darkpink{darkpink} nodes respectively denote classes at concept distances of 1 and 2 from classes in the training dataset.
 As the model learns to fit its training data (\lightblue{lightblue} nodes), it learns capabilities that can be composed to produce samples from out-of-distribution concept classes (\pink{pink} / \darkpink{darkpink} nodes).
 Fig.~\ref{fig:experiments1}~(b) further shows that the learning dynamics of compositional generalization are influenced by the concept distance from the training set: the model first learns the concept classes in the training dataset (\lightblue{lightblue} lines) and then generalizes to concept classes with a concept distance of 1 from the training dataset (\pink{pink} lines).
 Thereafter, the model suddenly acquires the capability to compositionally generalize to a concept class with a concept distance of 2 from the training dataset (\darkpink{darkpink} line).
 Fig.~\ref{fig:experiments1} (c) shows the images generated by the model over time.
 We observe that rough shapes and sizes are learned relatively early in training, by the 4th epoch, while the color is highly biased to be \red{red}, the majority color in the training dataset, up to the 10th epoch.
-Then, around the 20th epoch, the model learns to generate the underrepresented color (blue) for concept classes with a concept distance of 1.
-Finally, around the 40th epoch, the model learns to generate the underrepresented color (\blue{blue}) for the class at concept distance 2, showing a sudden emergence of capability to generate samples from that class.
-The observations above generalize to higher-dimensional concept graphs as well (see Fig.~\ref{fig:app_compgen}).
-Specifically, we now introduce a fourth concept variable \wbcolor{=\{white, black\}} and again find that compositional generalization occurs in the order governed by the distance from the training set: the accuracy begins to rise at a concept distance of 1, continues to increase at a distance of 2, and peaks at 3.
+Then, around the 20th epoch, the model learns to generate the underrepresented.